 Frontotemporal Dementia

-Frontotemporal dementia, also known as Pick’s disease, is a term used to describe many types of dementia that all have one characteristic in common: They affect the front and side areas of the brain.
+Frontotemporal dementia, also known as Pick’s disease, is a term used to describe many types of dementia that affect the front and side areas of the brain.
 These areas of the brain control language and behavior.
+It’s believed to occur in fewer than 1 in 30 dementia diagnoses.

 People as young as 45 years old can be affected by frontotemporal dementia.
 Scientists have yet to pin down what causes it, but it has been found in certain genetic mutations.
 Frontotemporal dementia can occur from a mutation in one of these three genes: